-In addition to the required basic police academy training, each officer completes at a minimum 40 hours of annual in-service training, as well as additional in-house and specialized training in and out of state.
-The UKPD Operations Captain and a designee ensure all law enforcement training requirements are met and up-to-date throughout the calendar year.
-Police training representatives also seek out unique training opportunities that could potentially benefit the police department and the University community.
+In addition to the required basic police academy training, each officer completes at a minimum forty (40) hours of annual in-service training, as well as additional in-house and specialized training in and out of state.
+The UKPD Operations Captain and a designee ensure all law enforcement training requirements are met and up to date throughout the calendar year.
+Police training representatives also seek out unique training opportunities that could potentially benefit the UKPD and the University community.